Any sunny day, no matter the season, you might see my children and I drawing outside with sidewalk chalk.

 If you don’t have the extra equipment, you can still have a great game.
 Use sidewalk chalk to draw out big boxes for goals or small squares for bases.
 Game on!

 I started using sidewalk chalk as an early reading tool a few years back when my son was first learning letters.
 And now, I’m doing the same for my little girl.
 We’ve matched upper and lower case letters, and circled the letters that make up her name.

 Try making spray chalk

 Getting tired of plain old sidewalk chalk?
 Check out this simple spray chalk recipe from Growing a Jeweled Rose for a new way to play!

 If you’re looking for some extra ways to enjoy the chalk you have, check out these toys and accessories to add to the fun!

 Sidewalk chalk can be a low-cost way to keep your children active and learning all year long.

-I bet they could even come up with their own games.
-Hand them some sidewalk chalk on the next sunny day and let their imaginations run wild!
+I bet they could even come up with their own sidewalk chalk activities and games.
+Hand them some chalk on the next sunny day and let their imaginations run wild!